ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_classification.md

 ### General Concepts

-1. **True or False**: For a fixed number of observations in a data set, introducing more variables normally generates a model that has a better fit to the data.
+Q. **True or False**: For a fixed number of observations in a data set, introducing more variables normally generates a model that has a better fit to the data.
 What may be the drawback of such a model-fitting strategy?

 <details style='color: red;'><summary><b>Answer</b></summary>